Kuray107/ECE6254_final_project/README.md

     ```sh
     python train.py --dataset <dataset> --semi <bool> --split_type <split_type>
     ```
-- Note that we can only choose "random" as the split_type when training on Coughvid dataset.
+- Note that we can only choose "default" as the split_type when training on Coughvid dataset.